 Our area is a blend of ancient and modern at its very best.
 Here international rail links, thriving market towns and world-class chefs meet history-rich villages, idyllic countryside and superb local vineyards, giving you a wealth of options to enjoy unforgettable days out in Kent.

 For some retail therapy, we’re only 5 minutes’ away from the McArthur Glen Outlet; great for discount designer labels, and we have Ashford’s County Square in the Town centre.
-If history is more your bag, Ashford’s heritage trail leads down lanes lined with mediaeval, Jacobean and Georgian homes.
+If history is more your bag, Ashford’s heritage trail leads down lanes lined with medieval, Jacobean and Georgian homes.
 Nearby is Godinton House – one of Kent’s finest historic estates.

 All around Ashford lies bewitching heritage Kent.
 A centuries-old landscape that’s also home to world-class vineyards such as Chapel Down Winery.
 Drop by for a tour and tutored tasting.